BIM September 24, 2025

 Pricing (at the time of writing):

-My personal opinion on Blender:
+My personal opinion on Blender

 Blender is software that is quite popular among architectural clientele.
 It is often one of the first solutions a person learns to use to create some form of a 3D model, whether for personal or commercial use.
 The fact that it is free makes it even more attractive for newcomers.
-At the same time, this solution is not without flaws: it can be extremely difficult to get into, the interface as a whole looks like a frightening amalgamation of features to the untrained eye, and the rendering process may take a long time even on very expensive hardware.
+At the same time, this solution is not without flaws: it is extremely difficult to get into, the interface as a whole looks like a frightening bundle of features to the untrained eye, and the rendering process may take a long time even on very expensive hardware.
 And yet, these faults are not enough to keep millions of users from working with Blender on a regular basis, making it a rather interesting, if unconventional, Revit alternative.

 sweet home 3d landing page

 Sweet Home 3D is another alternative to Revit, even if it is somewhat specific in its purpose.
 Sweet Home 3D is free architectural design software that focuses on creating house plans.
 It allows the creation of house plans in two dimensions with the ability to preview entire projects in 3D.
-It also has an abundance of furniture and other appliances that can be used to create even more detailed home plans for the client.
+It also has an abundance of furniture and other appliances that is used to create even more detailed home plans for the client.

 Customer ratings: